How are online grocery stores adapting to surging demand?

 - In France, the first week of March saw online grocery orders for delivery soar 32% while click-and-collect rose 29% according to Nielsen Research.

-- In the U.S., Instacart and Walmart’s online grocery have seen weekly sales growth of 50-60% in February and March, measured year-over-year.
+- In the U.S., Walmart’s online grocery saw weekly sales growth of over 60% in February and March, measured year-over-year.
+Instacart saw customer order volume skyrocket 500% year-over-year.
 Instacart, Walmart Grocery and Shipt have seen respectively 218%, 160%, and 124% increases in average daily downloads of their apps compared to the previous month.

 - Also in the U.S., smaller upscale grocery stores are seeing similar surges in demand.
 For example, Lunds & Byerly’s in Minnesota and Farmstead in California have seen online orders and revenue double in recent weeks.
 Online is making up 90% of overall business for some independent grocers, a paradigm shift from normal operations.